meowwtama/tp/docs/UserGuide.md

 ## Glossary

+1. **CLI**: Command-Line Interface, a tool you employ to communicate with your operating system via your keyboard.

+1. **GUI**: Graphical User Interface, a graphical interface where users engage with visual elements like icons, buttons, and menus.

+1. **JSON**: JavaScript Object Notation, a text format for storing and transporting data.

+1. **Parameter**: Data that users input into commands.

+1. **Alphanumeric**: A character that is either a letter or a number.

 1. **Library User**: The people that are saved into the contact list of *MyBookshelf*.
 Sometimes referred to as "borrowers".

-2. **Library Manager**: Community Library Managers (CLM) are the people using the MyBookshelf application.
+1. **Library Manager**: Community Library Managers (CLM) are the people using the MyBookshelf application.
 CLMs are responsible for adding, storing, and updating the entire library database via *MyBookshelf*.

-3. **Contact List**: Refers to the list of library users currently stored in the *MyBookshelf* application.
+1. **Contact List**: Refers to the list of library users currently stored in the *MyBookshelf* application.
 It appears in the left column of the User Interface.

-4. **Book**: Identified by its `BOOKTITLE`.
+1. **Book**: Identified by its `BOOKTITLE`.
 Appears in both the `User's Book List` and the `Library Book List`.

-5. **User's Book List**: Refers to the list of `Book`(s) currently borrowed by an individual library user.
+1. **User's Book List**: Refers to the list of `Book`(s) currently borrowed by an individual library user.

-6. **Library Book List**: Refers to the list of available `Book`(s) currently stored in the *MyBookshelf* application.
+1. **Library Book List**: Refers to the list of available `Book`(s) currently stored in the *MyBookshelf* application.
 It appears in the right column of the User Interface.
 Sometimes referred to as "available books" or simply "library".

+1. **Command**: Instructions given to the application to perform specific tasks.

-7. **Merit Score**: A score associated with each `Library User`.
+1. **Merit Score**: A score associated with each `Library User`.
 This score provides an estimate of the number of books a library user can borrow.

-8. **Limit**: Refers to limit set for the library and is synonymous with `THRESHOLD`, where library users are only allowed to borrow books when their merit score is greater or equal than the limit that has been set.
+1. **Limit**: Refers to limit set for the library and is synonymous with `THRESHOLD`, where library users are only allowed to borrow books when their merit score is greater or equal than the limit that has been set.

+1. **Threshold**: The minimum merit score required for a library user to borrow books from the library.

+1. **Data Saving**: The automated feature of the application that preserves modifications to the library's records by saving them on the hard disk.